 The Most Active Countries Investing in Cross-border M&A in Brazil

-Regarding the Cross Border transactions, the most active regions that invest in Brazil via acquisitions are i) North America (USA, Canada), representing 56% of the total number of transactions, and ii) Europe (Great Britain, France, Germany, Netherlands, Spain, Portugal, Netherlands, Sweden, Belgium, Switzerland, etc), representing approximately 1/3rd
+Regarding the Cross Border transactions, the most active regions that invest in Brazil via acquisitions are i) North America (USA, Canada), representing 53% of the total number of transactions, and ii) Europe (UK, Germany, France, Spain, Switzerland, Sweden, Luxembourg, Italy, etc), representing approximately 1/3rd

-Other active countries that invest in Brazil via acquisitions are: Japan, Argentina, Canada, China, Mexico, Russia, Chile, Singapore, Colombia, Uruguay, South Africa, etc.
+Other active countries that invest in Brazil via acquisitions are: Canada, Japan, China, Argentina, Mexico, Singapore, Colombia, Australia, Chile, Arb Emirates and Hong Kong

 HOW TO DO BUSINESS IN BRAZIL: CHALLENGES TO SUCCESSFUL BRAZILIAN M&A (FIRM ACQUISITION)